An Interpretable Convolutional Neural Network Framework for Fluid Dynamics: Introduction

-Similar ideas have already been covered in various works, \cite{queiruga2019studying} coupled convolutional neural networks with classical numerical schemes for solving spatiotemporal physics problems.
+Similar ideas have already been covered in various works, \cite{queiruga2019studying} coupled convolutional neural networks with classical numerical schemes for solving spatio-temporal physics problems.
 Focusing on the 1D heat equation and the inviscid Burgers equation, \citet{queiruga2019studying} showed that a single-layer CNN trained on the heat-equation trajectories naturally converges to the traditional finite-difference stencil, whereas a GAN-style (Generative Adversarial Networks) training fails to recover those weights.
-This work does not appear to have been published in a journal and the idea was not expanded beyond an initial proof of concept.
-The use of CNNs for numerics represent a subset of more general approaches. \citet{Long2018} introduced PDE-Net, a deep forward neural network that employs convolution kernels to predict complex system dynamics and to uncover the underlying PDE models, learning differential operators alongside the non-linear response functions. \citet{Rackauckas2020} proposed universal differential equations (UDEs) as a unifying framework, demonstrating their use on the one-dimensional Fisher–KPP equation with CNNs acting as learnable stencils.
-More recently, \citet{Kim2022} showed that a CNN kernel based on the five-point finite difference stencils can learn numerical schemes with limited data while achieving low relative errors.
-The existing methods of preserving symmetries in fluid dynamics such as rotation invariance, translation invariance, or using equivariant CNNs where convolutional layers automatically encode the desired symmetry are discussed by \citet{zhang2025artificial}.
+The idea of this work, however, was not expanded beyond an initial proof of concept.
+The use of CNNs for numerics represent a subset of more general approaches: \citet{Long2018} introduced PDE-Net, a deep forward neural network that employs convolution kernels to predict complex system dynamics and to uncover the underlying PDE models, learning differential operators alongside the non-linear response functions. \citet{Rackauckas2020} proposed universal differential equations (UDEs) as a unifying framework, demonstrating their use on the one-dimensional Fisher–KPP equation with CNNs acting as learnable stencils.
+More recently, \citet{Kim2022} showed that a CNN kernel based on the five-point finite difference stencil can learn numerical schemes with limited data while achieving low relative errors.
+The existing methods of preserving symmetries in fluid dynamics such as rotation invariance, translation invariance, or using equivariant CNNs where convolutional layers automatically encode the desired symmetry are discussed by \citet{zhang2025artificial}. \cite{bar2019learning} employs deep and complex convolutional neural networks to implement data-driven discretisation, replacing standard numerical schemes with learned operators.
+By predicting adaptive coefficients that account for subgrid-scale physics, this approach achieves accurate simulations despite using grids 4$\times$ to 8$\times$ coarser than equivalent finite difference methods.
+The translation-invariant architecture ensures these learned models generalise effectively to systems much larger than their training domains.